knightsUCF/CarRacing/Log.md

+# Very Nice State Machine

+This is particularly nice because we can view the values in the inspector with declaring the instace in the same class.
+This will be very helpful for debuggin.

+    using System.Collections;
+    using System.Collections.Generic;
+    using UnityEngine;

+    class State : MonoBehaviour
+    {

+        public enum Game
+        {
+            Start,
+            Playing,
+            Dead
+        }

+        public enum Player
+        {
+            Test1,
+            Test2
+        }

+        public Game game;

+        public Player player;

+    }

 # State

 I like this simpler way of designating state.
 Since state really is just a variable, let's just keep this simple for now.